rouven0/TruckSimulatorBot/README.md

 ### Basic controls
 The virtual map is the heart of the Truck Simulator.
 Everything is a place that you can drive to.
 Some commands are bound to specific places, some are available everywhere.

-After you are registered, simply start a drive by hitting `t.drive`.
+After you are registered, simply start a drive by hitting `/drive`.
 You will see a minimap, a detailed view of the place you're at and some buttons to move your truck on the map.

-**Please note that all the position changes in the drive are only applied if you stop driving.
-This is made to keep a good performance.**

 ### Jobs
 After you claimed a Job, you have to bring an item from one place to another.